kuzzleio/kuzzle-device-manager/doc/1/controllers/device/unlink-asset/index.md

 ---
 code: true
 type: page
-title: detach
+title: unlinkAsset
-description: Detach a device from a tenant
+description: Unlink a device from an asset
 ---

-# detach
+# unlinkAsset

-Detach a device from a tenant.
+Unlink a device from its asset.

 ---